 This Acadian Flycatcher sang continuously for thirty minutes just before dawn in May along the Wissahickon Creek in Philadelphia.
 During each songburst it spread and quivered its tail feathers.
 The repeated "pi-pi-pi-pi-pi" notes before "pizza" are not heard during the day.

 The Eastern Wood-Pewee adds a third phrase to its song at dawn, "ah-di-dee", the third call on the recording and the sonagram.
-This phrase is not usually heard during the day (June, PA).
+This phrase pattern is not usually heard during the day (June, PA).

 Dawn songs are also called twilight songs, because they are often also heard at dusk.
 The dusk song is usually similar to the dawn song but may be different.
 This is the the same bird as above, singing a call-like song after sunset the previous evening.
 The bird countersang the same song with another bird.